Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 See also: MIRI Coronagraphic Imaging APT Template, APT Target Acquisition

-We will need to define a number of parameters, including Coronagraphic Filter/Mask, Acquisition Target Parameters (Brightness, Filter, Quadrant, Readout Pattern, Number of Groups/Integration), Dither Pattern, Science Readout Patterns, Number of Groups/Integration, Number of Integrations/Exposure, and MIRI PSF Reference Observation.
-In accordance with out advance work in the ETC (see Step-by-Step ETC Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk article), we define the MIRI observations with the template specific information for MIRI Coronagraphic Imaging as follows:
+You will need to define a number of parameters, including Coronagraphic Filter/Mask, Acquisition Target Parameters (Brightness, Filter, Quadrant, Readout Pattern, Number of Groups/Integration), Dither Pattern, Science Readout Patterns, Number of Groups/Integration, Number of Integrations/Exposure, and MIRI PSF Reference Observation.
+In accordance with advance work in the ETC (see Step-by-Step ETC Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk article), define the MIRI observations with the template specific information for MIRI Coronagraphic Imaging as follows:

 NIRCam Coronagraphic Imaging Observations